godswillokokon/ImagePickerCloudinary/README.md

 * Andriod Stuido, Xcode, VSCode.
 I will be using VSCode, you can download here: https://bit.ly/vscodeDownload.

+* If you are using VSCode, I would recommend Lights Out theme by Nedy : https://bit.ly/NedyLightsOut

 * Cloudinary Dashboard.
 You can signup here if you do not have an account: https://bit.ly/cloudinarySignup.